cyclic-software/www/content/posts/build-a-linktree-clone-on-cyclic.md

 ![](/content/cyclinksss.png)

-There are a few optimizations I’d like to create for this project.
+There are a few optimizations I'd like to create for this project.
 For example:
 - A parallax effect for the background image.
 - Dropdown previews for the links
 - A shimmering hover effect